gsmainclusivetechlab/mmapi-android-sdk/README.md

   ```

+<a name="bulk-disbursement-rejected"></a>

- ## 3.Retrieve Batch Transactions that have been Rejected
+## Retrieve Batch Transactions that have been Rejected

 This use case allows the disbursement organisation to retrieve all rejected transactions for a given batch

 ```
- SDKManager.getInstance().viewBatchRejections("Place your batch id here", new BatchRejectionInterface() {
+ SDKManager.disbursement.viewBatchRejections("Place your batch id here", new BatchRejectionInterface() {
             @Override
             public void onValidationError(ErrorObject errorObject) {